 Originally published on December 8 2007

 UPDATE: This recipe was successfully used as the base for a very good light fruitcake too.
+It’s already incredibly popular with our followers.
 Get that recipe here.

 - 2 cups water